 In 2017, the Board of Supervisors approved the creation of a joint powers authority to implement a community choice energy program for Los Angeles County.
-That program, known as the Clean Power Alliance (CPA), began operating in 2018 and now serves 32 jurisdictions across Los Angeles and Ventura counties representing 3 million residents.
+That program, known as the Clean Power Alliance (CPA), began operating in 2018 and now serves 32 jurisdictions across Los Angeles and Ventura counties, representing 3 million residents.

-The CPA offers three tiers of electric service (Lean Energy at 36 percent renewable, Clean Energy at 50 percent renewable, and 100 percent Renewable).
-Residents and enrolled businesses in the County are receiving 50 percent renewable energy, plus an additional 20 percent of GHG-free power from hydroelectric sources.
+The CPA offers three tiers of electric service: Lean Energy at 36 percent renewable, Clean Energy at 50 percent renewable, and 100 percent Renewable.
+Residents and enrolled businesses in unincorporated Los Angeles County are receiving 50 percent renewable energy, plus an additional 20 percent of GHG-free power from hydroelectric sources.

-Starting in October 2022, customers in the County will be getting 100% renewable energy - wind, solar, geothermal - from CPA, compared to the 50% clean energy they receive now.
-And most of the renewable energy will have been produced in California.
+Since October 2022, customers in unincorporated Los Angeles County are receiving 100% renewable energy - wind, solar, geothermal - from CPA, compared to the 50% clean energy previously received.
+And most of the renewable energy is produced in California.